dotnet/diagnostics/documentation/building/windows-instructions.md

   * .NET Desktop Development with all default components.
   * Desktop Development with C++ with all default components.
 * To build for Arm32 or Arm64, Make sure that you have the Windows 10 SDK installed (or selected to be installed as part of VS installation).
 To explicitly install Windows SDK, download it from here: [Windows SDK for Windows 10](https://developer.microsoft.com/en-us/windows/downloads).
-  * In addition, ensure you install the ARM tools.
-In the "Individual components" window, in the "Compilers, build tools, and runtimes" section, check the box for "MSVC v142 - VS 2019 C++ ARM build tools (v14.23)".
+  * In addition, ensure you install the HOST_ARM tools.
+In the "Individual components" window, in the "Compilers, build tools, and runtimes" section, check the box for "MSVC v142 - VS 2019 C++ HOST_ARM build tools (v14.23)".
-  * Also, ensure you install the ARM64 tools.
-In the "Individual components" window, in the "Compilers, build tools, and runtimes" section, check the box for "MSVC v142 - VS 2019 C++ ARM64 build tools (v14.23)".
+  * Also, ensure you install the HOST_ARM64 tools.
+In the "Individual components" window, in the "Compilers, build tools, and runtimes" section, check the box for "MSVC v142 - VS 2019 C++ HOST_ARM64 build tools (v14.23)".
 * To build the tests, you will need some additional components:
   * Windows 10 SDK component version 10.0.18362 or newer.
 This component is installed by default as a part of 'Desktop Development with C++' workload.
   * C++/CLI support for v142 build tools (14.23)